-The Board of Directors held three formal meetings during 2014, and one meeting to date in 2015.
-The independent directors also met informally with the CEO a half dozen times during the year.
+The Board of Directors held three formal meetings during 2017, and one meeting to date in 2018.
+The independent directors also met informally with the CEO during the year.
 All of the directors attended all applicable meetings during their respective incumbencies.
-The independent outside directors also met without executive management three times during 2014, and once to date in 2015.
+The independent outside directors also met without executive management four times during 2017, and once to date in 2018.